ArchiRocksTech/BTTspeedUtilities/README.md

 [uTorrent-Prune-Old-Torrents.ps1](https://github.com/ArchiRocksTech/BTTspeedUtilities/blob/main/uTorrent-Prune-Old-Torrents.ps1)

 # Ban non-BTT-Speed clients
-A PowerShell script that helps to ensure you maximize your income potential by only allowing clients which support BTT Speed.
-It offers to methods, the IPFilter.dat of the torrent client and the Windows Firewall.
+A PowerShell script that helps to ensure you maximize your BTT income potential by only allowing clients which support BTT Speed.
+It offers two methods, the IPFilter.dat of the torrent client and the Windows Firewall.
+You can enable one or both.
+[ComingSoonTM](https://github.com/ArchiRocksTech/BTTspeedUtilities)